nielsfalk/youCast/README.md

 * heroku create
 * git push heroku master

-In the log the is a Link for your application (for example https://limitless-basin-4741.herokuapp.com ).
+In the log is a link for your youCast deployment (for example https://limitless-basin-4741.herokuapp.com ).

 The Icon
 --------